awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-certificates.md

    Type `yes` when prompted\.

-## Import a Client Certificate Revocation List<a name="cvpn-working-certificates-import"></a>
+## Import a client certificate revocation list<a name="cvpn-working-certificates-import"></a>

 You must have a client certificate revocation list file to import\.
-For more information about generating a client certificate revocation list, see [Generate a Client Certificate Revocation List](#cvpn-working-certificates-generate)\.
+For more information about generating a client certificate revocation list, see [Generate a client certificate revocation list](#cvpn-working-certificates-generate)\.

 You can import a client certificate revocation list using the console and the AWS CLI\.